Burrow's Heisman speech inspires giving to hometown charity - WHIZ News

 Burrow graduated from Ohio State in three years.
 In 2018, with Dwayne Haskins Jr., the apparent starter in the fall, Burrow took his final two years of eligibility to LSU.

-After finishing strong for the Tigers in 2018, he broke out this season, setting a Southeastern Conference record with 48 touchdown passes and leading top-ranked LSU (13-0) to its first College Football Playoff appearance.
+After finishing strong for the Tigers in 2018, he broke out this season.
+He set a Southeastern Conference record with 48 touchdown passes and leading top-ranked LSU (13-0) to its first College Football Playoff appearance.

-He won the Heisman in a record-breaking landslide, becoming the first LSU player to bring college football’s most prestigious award back to Baton Rouge, Louisiana, in 60 years.
+He won the Heisman in a record-breaking landslide, becoming the first LSU player to win the trophy in 60 years.

+“That was as cool a night and moment as I’ve ever been around,” said Ohio State coach Ryan Day, who was there with his Heisman finalists, Justin Fields and Chase Young. ”Joe, although he thought that out, that was just him being himself. … Talk about class.
+There’s not a classier guy out there.
+I was humbled to be in the room and just be a part of the journey.”

 More AP college football: https://apnews.com/Collegefootball and https://twitter.com/AP_Top25